zeiglerd/app-store/readme.md

 ## Installation Instructions

 #### Production Installation
-1. Install all dependencies.
+1. Install all required dependencies, for this project.
 ```
 $ npm i
 ```
-2. Define all environment variables.
+2. Define all environment variables, for this project.
   - Create a file in the root of the project called, "*.env*" and populate it using this template:
 ```
 DB_HOST=